tencentyun/intlcloud-documents/product/存储/对象存储 4.0/购买指南/计费说明_intl.md

 ## Billing Cycle

-You can see from the following graph that COS billable items include storage capacity, number of requests, data retrieval and data traffic.
+You can see from the following graph that COS billable items include storage capacity cost, request cost, data retrieval and data traffic.

 ![](https://main.qcloudimg.com/raw/09a7051aa40b18e60119faad715605bd.png)

-Storage capacity, number of requests and data retrieval are billed on a **monthly** basis.
+Storage capacity cost, request cost and data retrieval are calculated on a monthly basis.
 Every month between the 3rd and 5th day, previous month's bill will be generated.

 Data traffic is billed on a **daily** basis.
 Charge of the previous day is calculated for the bill.